Search Workshops

 Location: Live Oak Room

 Artificial Intelligence is changing the way we read, write, and think—but where does it fit in a middle or high school ELA classroom?
 In this interactive workshop, teachers will explore practical strategies from AI in the Writing Workshop: Find the Write Balance to help students leverage AI as a tool for growth without losing their authentic voice.
-Participants will examine real classroom examples, try out AI-supported writing practices, and leave with ready-to-use ideas for lesson design, scaffolding, and assessment.
-The focus will be on striking a healthy balance: preparing students to use AI responsibly, creatively, and critically while still centering the human skills of reading, writing, and thinking that matter most. *Please bring your laptop/chromebook with you. **Participants will have to sign up for some of the AI applications to participate.
+Participants will examine real classroom examples, try out AI-supported writing practices, and leave with ready-to-use ideas for lesson design, scaffolding, and written assessment.
+The focus will be on striking a healthy balance: preparing students to use AI responsibly, creatively, and critically while still centering the human skills of reading, writing, and thinking that matter most.
+Book included!
+Take it back to your classroom as a resource to reference throughout the year. *Please bring your laptop/chromebook with you. **Participants will have to sign up for some of the AI applications to participate.

 Max Participants: